One of my readers recently criticized me for promoting what she considers oppressive and archaic beliefs regarding

 That something is our godless worldview, of which feminism is a major component.

 In my mind, buying into feminism is a lot like smoking cigarettes.
-I understand why someone who has smoked two packs a day for the past 50 years might have a hard time kicking the habit.
-But I am dumbfounded that anyone not already addicted to nicotine would ever take their first drag in this day and age?
+I understand why anybody who’s smoked two packs a day for 50 years might struggle to kick the habit.
+But when someone not already addicted to nicotine takes his first drag?
+In this day and age?
 That’s utterly dumbfounding to me.
-Especially knowing what we now know about tobacco’s causal link to lung cancer, emphysema, heart disease, and a host of other devastating illnesses.
+Especially knowing what we now know about tobacco’s causal link to lung cancer.
+And emphysema.
+And heart disease.
+Plus a host of other devastating illnesses.

 In the same way, I find it incredulous that anybody who has witnessed firsthand the destruction and despair that follow in the wake of feminism would continue to cling to such a bankrupt ideology.